FAQ MILANO CORTINA 2026 OLYMPICS

 Below you will find answers to the most frequently asked questions.
 If you have further doubts, don’t hesitate to contact us!

 During the Olympic Games, accommodations will be open to everyone.
-From February 6 to 22, 2026, a car pass will be issued to reach the booked accommodation.
+From February 4 to 22, 2026, a car pass will be issued to reach the booked accommodation.

 The pass must be requested through the Fondazione Milano Cortina platform.
 The link will be published here as soon as it becomes available.
 From 12:00 a.m. to 6:00 a.m., no pass is required to reach Livigno.

-Starting in autumn 2025, a dedicated online platform will be available, where you will find all the information about the traffic measures to be introduced and where you can apply for the Auto Pass.
+Starting in autumn 2025, a dedicated online platform will be available, where you can apply for the Auto Pass.
 To submit the application, you will need to enter your place of residence or destination: the system will automatically assign the Auto Pass to the relevant Traffic Zone.
 You will then need to enter your personal details and upload the required documentation, which will vary depending on your category (resident, worker, supplier, second-home owner, etc.).
 If your application is approved, you will receive a notification with information on where and when to physically collect the Auto Pass.
-Collection of Multi-Day Auto Passes will be possible starting in autumn 2025.
-Daily Auto Passes, on the other hand, can also be requested during the days of the event and collected at dedicated points located at the borders of the Olympic Restricted Traffic Zones (ZTL Olimpiche).

-From 25 January to 22 February 2026, residents, guests, and second-home owners with an address between the Via alle Fornaci/Via Piandelvino roundabout in the Municipality of Valdidentro and Passo d’Eira will be able to reach Passo d’Eira with their own car through the ZONE 3 pass.
+From February 4 to February 22, 2026, from 6:00 a.m. to midnight, residents, guests, and owners of second homes with an address between the Via alle Fornaci/Via Piandelvino roundabout in the municipality of Valdidentro and Passo d'Eira will be able to reach Passo d'Eira by car only if they have a ZONE 3 pass.

 All the restaurants outside the security perimeter will be open.